motech/motech/docs/source/deployment/CORS_Headers.rst

         <url-pattern>/*</url-pattern>
     </filter-mapping>

 allowedHeaders, a comma separated list of HTTP headers that are allowed to be specified when accessing the resources.
-Default value is X-Requested-With
+Default value is X-Requested-With.
+Example:
+ <param-value>Content-Type,X-Requested-With,accept,authorization,Origin,Access-Control-Request-Method,Access-Control-Request-Headers</param-value>

 If changes are made while the Jetty was enabled, you should restart Jetty.